 While a goal like education might be easy to measure, it may be difficult to attain.
 An individual will need to consider several factors in order to determine if the goal is attainable.
 Here are just a few:

 - Time.
 Can I carve out the class and study time necessary to complete the degree?

 - Finances.
 Do I have or can I obtain the necessary funds to pay for my education?
-Are there resources available through my employer, union, government, or college financial aid?
+Are resources available through my employer, union, government, or college financial aid?

 - Ability.
 Not everyone can handle certain college degree programs.
 For example, it is unlikely an individual with zero natural art talent would do well in a graphic arts program.
-Also, not everyone has the ability to make it through a difficult degree program such as calculus or physics.
+Also, not everyone has the ability to make it through a difficult math-oriented degree program such as calculus or physics.